juancortez/shpeaustin/README.md

 # SHPE Austin Node.js Application

 The following Node.js application (v6.2.1) contains both the server and client side code for the [austinshpe.org][] website.
-The application runs on IBM's Bluemix platform, so creating an [IBM Bluemix account][] is necessary.
-Since this application only requires 512MB of memory and only one instance, the hosting is **free**.
-In order to forward the [austinshpe.org][] domain to the BlueMix application, you will need to have domain access to the austinshpe.org domain on [GoDaddy][].
-The credentials for the GoDaddy account are located in the private_credentials/*.json file.
+The website runs Angular2 on the front end, Node.js on the backend, and uses Redis as the database.
+(To view the basic architecture of the application, check out the architecture.pdf file in the architecture/ directory.)
+The application runs on IBM's Bluemix platform and only requires 512MB of memory and one instance, so the hosting is **free.**  In order to forward the [austinshpe.org][] domain to the BlueMix application, you will need to have domain access to the austinshpe.org domain on [GoDaddy][].
+The credentials for the GoDaddy account are located in the server/private_credentials/*.json file.
 Once the GoDaddy account is accessible, follow the directions in the 'Setting up Bluemix and GoDaddy' section at the end of the README file.
 This application also has access to the Google Calendar API, SendGrid, Slack, and Redis Cloud services so additional steps are required.
 Please start in the 'Getting Started' section and further instructions will be provided to set everything up.
 Any questions can be forwarded to the webmaster at Juan_Cortez@utexas.edu

 *IMPORTANT* The .gitignore file includes the private_credentials folder.
 Please ask the current SHPE webmaster for these credentials so that all of the services work properly.